axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

    In order to migrate Portal, you need to migrate Axon Ivy, refer :dev-url:`Axon Ivy migration notes </doc/nightly/axonivy/migration/index.html>`.
-   Changes in |axon-ivy| could lead to problems if customer project is not migrated properly.
+   Changes in Axon Ivy could lead to problems if customer project is not migrated properly.

 In designer